 Attorney for Felonious Assault Arrests in Cincinnati, OH

-Cincinnati criminal defense lawyer Brian Joslyn can fight to help you achieve the most favorable resolution to your case that results in the fewest possible penalties.
-Call (513) 399-6289 right now to have our attorney provide an honest and thorough evaluation of your case during a free, confidential consultation.
+Cincinnati felonious assault lawyer Brian will aim for the fewest and lightest possible penalties.
+Call (513) 399-6289 right now to receive an evaluation of your case during a free, confidential consultation.

 - Causes serious physical harm to another person or to another person’s unborn; or